Ran, Didn’t Explode

 About Mike Oliveri

 Mike Oliveri is a writer, martial artist, cigar aficionado, motorcyclist, and family man, but not necessarily in that order.
-His Bram Stoker Award-winning first novel, Deadliest of the Species, was just reprinted by Evileye Books.
+He is currently hard at work on the werewolf noir series The Pack for Evileye Books.